-You might take the anonymous information and dig deeper with another anonymous survey that asks the question again but also asks for an explanation of the score.
-But people won’t want to be very specific for fear of identifying themselves.
+You might take the anonymous information and dig deeper with another anonymous survey that asks for an explanation of the score.
+CCCC does this, and the responses have been quite helpful.
+But people may not want to be very specific for fear of identifying themselves.
 Remember, most Christian churches and ministries are quite small in terms of staff: two-thirds of the thousands of CCCC members have between one and ten employees.
 It probably wouldn’t be hard for them to guess who said what!
 By the same logic, you are even less likely to have anyone speak up in a focus group.

 This reality leaves leadership uncertain about what the exact issue is, and with no clue as to who they should talk with to better understand the score.